-Every scientist (I suppose) wants to publish his great findings in a well-known journal.
-And what he/she also wants is to publish them rapidly and easily, without a 1-2-year-long exhausting peer-review process.
+Most scientists want to publish their great findings in a well-known journal.
+And what they also want is to publish rapidly and easily, without a 1-2-year-long exhausting peer-review process.

 The choice of the journal for publishing your research is a strategic decision.
 Depending on your goals, you may need to consider different factors (yes, beyond the impact factor there are other factors as well), such as journal acceptance rate, publishing speed, time to first decision, readership, status and even your relationships with journal editors or reviewers (shhh… it’s a secret).